-- are attempting a Queensland Year 12 in 2012 as an external student, or
+- are attempting a Queensland Year 12 in 2016 as an external student

-- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2012, or
+- are attempting a New Zealand National Certificate of Educational Achievement (NCEA) Level 3 in 2016

 Yes, this means you are a non-Year 12 applicant.
-Anyone not finishing a standard Year 12 this year is a non-Year 12 applicant when applying through UAC.
+Anyone not finishing a standard Year 12 in 2016 is a non-Year 12 applicant when applying through UAC.

-It’s a common myth that when you are over 21 you are ‘mature-aged’ and you can get into uni based on age alone.
+No. It's a common myth that when you are over 21 you are ‘mature-aged' and you can get into uni based on your age.
 Your age alone is not enough to get you into uni.

-There are some studies and qualifications that the institutions don’t take into account when looking at your application.
+However, there are some studies and qualifications that the institutions don't take into account when looking at your application and which you don't need to include.
 These are: